nrader95/UnityDefaultEcs/README.md

 - 0: DefaultEcs is still in heavy development and although a lot of care is given not to break the current API, it can still happen
 - major: incremented when there is a breaking change (reset minor number)
 - minor: incremented when there is a new feature or a bug fix

-# Analyzer
-To help development with DefaultEcs, there is a roslyn analyzer which provides code generation and warnings against potential bad usage.
-It can be found [here](https://github.com/Doraku/DefaultEcs.Analyzer).

 # Overview
 ## World